 -

-Carefully put the washed peaches into the syrup.
-Bring to a slow simmer and poach the peaches for 10 minutes.
+Gently add the washed peaches to the syrup.
+Bring back to a gentle simmer and poach the peaches for 10 minutes.

 -

-Remove the peaches from the heat and transfer them with the syrup into a bowl.
-Let them cool down, then refrigerate them until 10 minutes before serving.
+Remove the peaches from the heat and transfer them, along with the syrup, to a bowl.
+Let them cool, then refrigerate until about 10 minutes before serving.

 Raspberry Coulis